inniy2/ms-test/create-slaves.md

 1. The master instance can be shut downed.

+2. The master is also slave of another master.

-2. The master and slaves share the same directory architecture.
+3. The master and slaves share the same directory architecture.

-3. The master and slaves must be same MySQL version.
+4. The master and slaves must be same MySQL version.

 ## Procedure status
 This procedure has been used for the following operation.